 4. The Syncategoreumata

 Peter’s treatise on syncategorematic words forms part of a separate genre that developed from the beginning of the thirteenth century.
-The term syncategorema comes from a famous passage of Priscian in his Institutiones grammatice II , 15, in which a distinction is made between two types of wordclasses (partes orationis) distinguished by logicians, viz. nouns and verbs on the one hand, and syncategoremata, or consignificantia, on the other.
+The term syncategorema comes from a famous passage in Priscian’s Institutiones grammatice II, 15, which introduces two types of wordclasses (partes orationis) distinguished by logicians, viz. nouns and verbs on the one hand, and syncategoremata, or consignificantia, on the other.
 The latter are defined as words that do not have a definitive meaning on their own, but acquire one only in combination with other, categorematic words.

 Like the treatises of the Tractatus kind, the Syncategoreumata were developed from the (twelfth-century) theories on fallacies, as well as from grammatical doctrines (from the same period).
 From the second half of the twelfth century, there was a growing interest in the linguistic elements that are considered to lie at the basis of ambiguity and fallacious reasoning.
 Hence the increase of treatises presenting a systematic account of these terms.
-The connection these treatises have with Priscian’s grammar can be gathered from the attention different authors pay to the signa quantitatis (or quantifiers), and the fact that considerable attention is given to the meaning and function of syncategorematic terms.
+The connection between these treatises and Priscian’s grammar can be gathered from the attention different authors pay to the signa quantitatis (or quantifiers) and their interest in the meaning and function of syncategorematic terms.